wtsi-hgi/test-with-baton/README.md

 ## Introduction
 Compiling and configuring both baton and an iRODS server is not a trivial task.
 This software has been created to manage all of this and leave the developer with a directory containing baton binaries<sup>*</sup>, configured to use an empty iRODS database.
-These binaries can then be exploited in the testing of software that uses baton.
+These binaries can then be exploited in the testing of software that uses baton or just seeing how iRODS and baton work in a safe environment.

 Thanks to the use [wtsi-hgi's baton Docker image](https://github.com/wtsi-hgi/docker-baton) and [agaveapi's iRODS server Docker image](https://hub.docker.com/r/agaveapi/irods/), the configuration of the test machine